AlCalzone/iobroker-react/docs/components/PasswordInput.md

 The `sx` prop can be used to control the style of the input field and the show/hide button only for mui-v5.
 The sx prop has the following properties:
   - same as `classNames`

+Wih the `tooltip` prop you can set the tooltip of the input field.
+The tooltip is shown when the user hovers over the input field.

 ## Example